 Create REST endpoint plugin

-A plugin to create a REST endpoint configuration file in a light module.
+A plugin to create a REST endpoint configuration files in a light module.

 Package name |